GianmarcoTurchiano/Object-Oriented-C/readme.md

 };
 ```

 Each instance of the class of classes points to the instance of its super class, as well as to a different function for printing out their corresponding objects.
-Each class contains a different, specialized print method which is dispatched dynamically by the generic print function.
+Each class refers to a different, specialized `.print` method, which is dispatched dynamically by the generic `print()` function.

 ```
 void print(struct Class **self)